top of page

 Alumni-to-Alumni Mentoring

+Welcome!
 What do you want to learn and who can you learn it from?
-Those are the questions Alumni-to-alumni mentoring answers.
-This program leverages skills, expertise, and knowledge our alumni bring to our organization and shares it with other alumni.
-We invite all alumni to be a mentor or to have a mentor.
+Those are questions Alumni-to-Alumni (A2A) mentoring can answer.
+This program allows alumni to connect with and share skills, expertise, and knowledge with other alumni.
+We invite all alumni to be a mentor, or to have a mentor.
 (Current class members participate in a separate program.)

-Alumni-to-alumni mentoring is overseen by a committee of volunteers who meet monthly to make strategic and mindful matches of mentors and mentees.
-There are four general areas in which mentoring is categorized: Networking, Community Service, Career, and Business Expansion & Growth.
-These are designed to be broad and to accommodate a majority of mentee goals.
+Alumni-to-alumni (A2A) mentoring is overseen by a committee of volunteers who meet monthly to make strategic and mindful matches of mentors and mentees.

 How are matches made?

-Matching is as much art as science.
-The committee considers the goals of the mentee and considers mentors who can provide guidance toward those goals.
-In addition, the committee considers similarities in backgrounds, education, family, interests, and any other resources available, such as Linked In and personal knowledge, to help make a mindful match.
+The committee considers the goals of the mentee and the experiences of the mentors.
+In addition, the committee considers similarities in backgrounds, education, family, interests, and personal knowledge to help make a mindful match.

-• Get some assistance in moving forward in a new or established career.
+• Get assistance in moving forward in a new or established career.
+(Career)

-• Learn about working more effectively in profit or non-profit organizations.
+• Learn about working effectively in non-profit organizations.
+(Community Service)

 If you would like to become a Mentee click here to complete the questionnaire.

-Why would someone want to be a mentor?
+Why is it beneficial to be a mentor?

-• They like to see other people grow and become successful.
+• See other people grow and become successful.

-• They want to be engaged and to give back to Scottsdale Leadership.
+• Be engaged and give back to Scottsdale Leadership.

 If you would like to become a Mentor click here to complete the questionnaire.